Study and Training for Effective Pastoral Ministry (STEP)

 What is STEP?

-STEP provides training for people who are licensed for pastoral ministry- or have been encouraged to consider pastoral ministry- who may not have college, Bible school, or seminary training.
+- STEP provides training for pastors or ministry leaders – who may not have college, Bible school, or seminary training.

-STEP is a partnership between Lancaster Mennonite Conference and EMU.
+- STEP is a partnership between Lancaster Mennonite Conference (LMC) and EMU.
 STEP combines spiritual and personal formation with content-based learning in Bible, theology, leadership, and ministry skills in a very practical way.

 - STEP is a three year training program.
 Students join a cohort for the duration.